barendbotes/change-flow/README.md

+# ABOUT ME

+I am a complete novice "coder" who used Cursor for a lot of the code in this project.
+Please do not judge my coding style and if there are any bugs, I might be able to fix them, hopefully someone from the community can help.

+That said, I guess thank you for either your insult or your contribution.
+Real men commit to main!

 # Change Flow

 Change Flow is a modern web application built with Next.js that manages and streamlines IT change requests and asset requests within an organization.
 It provides a robust approval workflow system, file management, and integration capabilities.